ronaldbosma/blog/content/blog/validate-apim-policies-with-psrule/index.md

 }
 ```

-The [Rule](https://microsoft.github.io/PSRule/v2/concepts/PSRule/en-US/about_PSRule_Rules/) keyword is used to define a new rule.
-The rule named `APIM.Policy.InboundBasePolicy` applies to the `APIM.Policy` type specified in our convention.
-This ensures that the rule is only executed on our API Management policies, while other files and objects are ignored.
+The [Rule](https://microsoft.github.io/PSRule/v2/concepts/PSRule/en-US/about_PSRule_Rules/) keyword is used to define a new rule named `APIM.Policy.InboundBasePolicy`.
+This rule applies to the `APIM.Policy` type specified in our convention.
+This ensures that the rule is only executed on API Management policies, while other files and objects are ignored.

 The `Synopsis` comment provides a brief description of the rule and appears in the PSRule output to describe its purpose.
 More information on documenting rules can be found [here](https://microsoft.github.io/PSRule/v2/concepts/PSRule/en-US/about_PSRule_Docs/).